Kevin Costner: Acting credits and accolades

-Over Costner's career he has received numerous accolades including two Academy Awards for Best Picture and Best Director Dances With Wolves (1990).
+Over Costner's career he has received numerous accolades including two Academy Awards for Best Picture and Best Director for Dances With Wolves (1990).
 He received three Golden Globe Awards for Dances with Wolves, Hatfields & McCoys (2012), and Yellowstone (2023).
 He also received a Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie and two Screen Actors Guild Awards.